For any watersports enthusiast, a wetsuit is one of the most critical pieces of equipment.

 This material is newly developed and the most eco-friendly option.
 It is made from natural rubber that is harvested from rubber trees.
 However, the flexibility and insulation of this material are less than that of limestone neoprene.
 It's also the most costly material of all options.

-Check out amazing limestone wetsuits here.
+Check out some amazing limestone and yulex wetsuits here.

 What type of entry system should I choose?